TyDe2016/TyDe2016.github.io/index.md

 for child-care expenses during the meeting or for travel costs for companions of SIGPLAN members with physical disabilities, as well as for travel from locations outside of North America and Europe.
-For details on the PAC program, see its web page (http://www.sigplan.org/PAC.htm).
+For details on the PAC program, see [its web page](http://www.sigplan.org/PAC.htm).